Site-Specific Wall Drawings

 A combined process was used: wax, pigment, vaseline, pencil, graphite powder, sand and photographs.

 This installation consists of a wall drawing, written text and photographs I took of Fort Lallemand in southern Algeria in 1983.
 This fort was used by the French during the Algerian War of Independence as a prison for interrogation and torture of FLN / Front de Liberation Nationale members.
-This hotel room installation was a political was a political statement on the nature of oppression, imprisonment and resistance.
+This hotel room installation was a political statement on the nature of oppression, imprisonment and resistance.
 Algeria was the first African country to gain independence in 1962, and in 1984 South Africa was still not free and under apartheid.
 The text on the wall was from my notes, The Wretched of the Earth by Frantz Fanon and The Battle of Algiers by Gillo Pontecorvo.

 2. A site-specific wall drawing: IMMIGRANTS AND REFUGEES / HEROES OR VILLAINS, Exit Art, New York, NY, 1987.